papicella/app-security-snyk-workshop/README.md

 ![alt tag](https://i.ibb.co/FVxJ48Z/app-sec-snyk-workshop-10.png)

-Snyk products all provide a developer-friendly experience, so Snyk Code helps developers to quickly understand the problem, learn the background, and how to approach it.
+All Snyk products provide a developer-friendly experience, so Snyk Code helps developers to quickly understand the problem, learn the background, and how to approach it.
 Snyk Code helps you understand the dangerous code flow step-by-step.
 For every issue, Code also provides a link to the lines in the relevant files, to view more details on the problem like the CWE, and how to approach it.

 * Click on "**Fix Analysis**" to see how you can fix the issue based on other open source projects.
-On this page you get not just source code example fixes but also the following detailed information
+On this page you get not just source code example fixes but also the following detailed information.

 1. Details
 2. Types Of Attacks and/or Best practices for prevention